moddedTechnic/lexical-core-0.7.4/README.md

 lexical-core
 ============

+# WARNING

-**UNOFFICIAL**: this repo is a version of the described crate with some errors fixed from a reverse engineering challenge.
+This repo is an **unofficial** version of the below described crate with some errors fixed from a reverse engineering challenge.
 The build and version labels have been removed from here to reflect this.

 ---